ethanselzer/react-touch-position/README.md

 It plots touch coordinates relative to itself and re-renders child components with new touch position props when touch position changes.

-React Touch Position Supports [long press and pan gestures](https://material.google.com/patterns/gestures.html).
+React Touch Position Supports the [long press gesture](https://material.google.com/patterns/gestures.html) and does not interfere with page or element scrolling.

 It is safe for server rendering and cleans up after unmount on the client.